 History and Society:

 The majority of Audinans are born in the nation of Lotanya a small venerable windy nation of grasslands and rolling hills.
-This beautiful fertile land has been the target on many invasions, but Lotanya always hold due to a lineage of great spellcasters and generals who consistently win against the much larger invading armies.
+This beautiful fertile land has been the target of many invasions, but Lotanya always holds due to a lineage of great spellcasters and generals who consistently win against the much larger invading armies.
 Society in Lotanya revolves around music.
 Every year the high orchestra meets in the city of Grattassa to hear the music of performers from across Lotanya.
 The artist with the best composition and performance is permitted to join the orchestra which governs the country.
 Any Audinan growing up in their home country is taught the importance of music starting when they are larva.
-Audinans are not restricted to Lotanya however, and many decide to leave to become adventurers so they may become immortalized as a hero in one their nations great masterpieces.
+Audinans are not restricted to Lotanya however, and many decide to leave to become adventurers so they may become immortalized as a hero in one of their nation’s great masterpieces.
 Others leave to find a quiet part of the world free from the constant noise of their homeland.

 Relations:

-Audinan songs have spread across the great expanse, as has the reputation of the wonderous land of Lotanya which is currently experiencing an uneasy peace.
+Audinan songs have spread across the great expanse, as has the reputation of the wondrous land of Lotanya which is currently experiencing an uneasy peace.
 Audinan adventures are fairly common across the expanse, so most bugs will treat them no differently than any other adventurer who wanders through their door.
 Audinan bards however are constantly surrounded by people excited to hear what wonderful music they have brought with them on their journey.

 Stats: